 - Get to know your faculty by participating thoughtfully in class discussions and by discussing ideas and assignments with them outside of class.
 Over time, try to take two or more classes from professors whose subject areas are interesting to you so that they will know your academic skills well enough to be able to write letters of recommendation for you.

-- Join the Pre-Law Club, and attend related events throughout the year.
+- Join the Pre-Law Club (or revive it if it is not currently active!), and attend related events throughout the year.

 Junior Year Fall Term

-- Schedule an appointment with a pre-law advisor to discuss LSAT preparation, selecting schools, completing the Credential Assembly Service (CAS), requesting letters of recommendation, and setting up your personal application timeline.
+- Schedule an appointment with a pre-law advisor to discuss application components: LSAT preparation, selecting schools, completing the Credential Assembly Service (CAS), requesting letters of recommendation, and setting up your personal application timeline.

-- Assess your competitiveness with schools you are interested in through the LSAC's admission profile grid.
+- Assess your competitiveness with schools you are interested in through the LSAC's Official Guide to ABA-Approved Programs (be sure to scroll to the bottom of a school's page and click on the link to "Explore admission date for X school" to find a chart with GPAs and LSAT scores).
 Continue to focus on your GPA.

 - Begin preparing for the LSAT now, scheduling 10 or more full-length timed practice tests, plus study sessions, before your target test date.
 As often as possible, take each practice test in a single sitting in order to increase your endurance.
 See our LSAT Tips for approaches to improve your test-taking efficiency.